Dream of:23 April 1997 "Without A Church"

-Although my mother was in the room with me at the time of my vision, she of course didn't see it.
+Although my mother was in the room with me at the time of my vision, she of course did not see it.
 When I tried to tell my mother what I had seen, she showed no interest in hearing about it.

 Later I was sitting in the back seat of a car parked in a parking lot.
 My father, who had been driving the car, had stepped out and left me there alone.
 After only a few seconds, I realized the car was starting to roll forward and I jumped into the front seat behind the steering wheel.
 I unwisely pushed the gear shift on the steering column all the way to the left.
 I thought by doing so, I was shifting the car into park.
 To my chagrin, however, the car continued moving even faster and finally smashed into the car parked in front of our car.
 My car continued to ram the other car like a bulldozer, finally pushing the car into a couple other parked cars.

 I was also wondering what my father thought about my dire illness.
 Declining to frailty and emaciation, I almost resembled someone afflicted with AIDS.
-I didn't have AIDS, but I was somewhat concerned my father might presume that I did.
-He might conclude that I had contracted the disease due to a lascivious lifestyle.
-But my mode of living had had nothing to do with my disease, and I hoped he understood that.
+I did not have AIDS, but I was somewhat concerned that my father might presume that I did.
+He might conclude that I had contracted the disease due to a lascivious lifestyle, even though I knew that my mode of living had had nothing to do with my disease.
+I hoped he understood that.

 As I gazed out the window on my right, I could see a wide river flowing next to the road and on the far bank of the river, I could discern the tall buildings of a large city.
 I thought that the expansive river must be the Ohio and that the city must be Cincinnati, but still unsure, I weakly asked my father, "Where are we?"

 Some churches were mixed in with the buildings in the city; just as I was looking at the churches, my father asked, "Do you see your church?"

 I responded, "I don't have a church."